PyImageSearch/Practical-Python-and-OpenCV/.github/ISSUE_TEMPLATE/bug_report.md

 ## Describe the issue

 Please be clear and concise.
+Don't forget to include the Bundle and chapter names where you have found issues.

 ## Any other information